p0t4t0sandwich/pet_discord_bot/README.md

 # pet_discord_bot

-Discord bot to use for pet pictures using MongoDB, Discord.js, and Express.js
+Discord bot to use for pet pictures using MongoDB, Discord.js